bcgov-c/msw-disposal-indicator/README.md

 ### Code

 There are two R scripts: `01_load.R` which loads and combines the old and new data, and `02_output.R` which creates the output data files.
 These need to be run sequentially.
-There is also one RMarkdown file associated with the indicator.
+There is also one RMarkdown file associated with the indicator that generates the data visualizations.

 ### Getting Help or Reporting an Issue